Facts & Questions

 • Give the tour guide the email address you used to make your booking.

+YES, our tours will be running if we have reservations.
+However, in case you like to cancel or reschedule, PLEASE do it in time (min 24 hours before the tour takes place).
 If you are planning on taking a free tour in inclement weather, it’s also a good idea to come prepared with appropriate clothing and footwear.
 Wear comfortable shoes that can handle wet or slippery conditions, and bring along a raincoat or umbrella if necessary.
+In the summer however it can be very hot in Rome so a hat and lots of water would be highly recommended.

 📍Common Questions for First-Time Visitors